aaliddell/s2cell/docs/source/s2_concepts.rst

 ===========

 The core concepts of S2 are well explained on the `S2 Geometry website <https://s2geometry.io/>`__.
-This page aims to suplement the information available there with more details about the coordinate systems and specifics of the cell ID system, so I suggest reading that site in conjunction with this one.
+This page aims to supplement the information available there with more details about the coordinate systems and specifics of the cell ID system, so I suggest reading that site in conjunction with this one.